Old Town Chinatown: Chinatown

-The Chinatown portion of Old Town extends north from West Burnside St. to Union Station.
-The entrance is marked by a China gate (built in 1986), complete with a pair of lions, at the corner of NW 4th Ave. and W Burnside St. The core of the area, from W Burnside St. to NW Glisan St. and from NW 5th Ave. to NW 3rd Ave., was designated in 1989 the Portland New Chinatown/Japantown Historic District.
+The Chinatown portion of Old Town extends north from West Burnside Street to Union Station.
+The entrance is marked by the Chinatown Gateway (built in 1986), complete with a pair of lions, at the corner of Northwest 4th Avenue and West Burnside Street.
+The core of the area, from West Burnside Street to Northwest Glisan Street and from Northwest 5th Avenue to Northwest 3rd Avenue, was designated in 1989 the Portland New Chinatown/Japantown Historic District.

 Major organizations based in Chinatown include the Port of Portland, Oregon Department of Transportation's Portland offices and NW Natural Gas.
 There is also a parking structure with a helipad on top.

 In a step towards revitalization of the area, the Lan Su Chinese Garden opened September 14, 2000.
 The $12.8 million park covers an entire city block and was built by 65 artisans from Suzhou, China of imported materials (though all plants were grown locally).
 More recently, NW 3rd and 4th Avenues received streetscape improvements, including plaques describing historical features.
 Two block-long "festival streets" that can easily be used for street festivals were also created between these streets.
 In 2008, Uwajimaya anchored a redevelopment proposal, similar to the Uwajimaya Village in Seattle's Chinatown-International District.
 It would host the store, an underground parking garage, mixed-income apartments, and other small retailers.
 It was hoped to revitalize the area and bring in more tourists.

-In August 2011, Uwajimaya decided not to put a store in Chinatown because its stores in downtown Seattle and Renton, Washington are not meeting their potentials.